Photo courtesy of The Bombay Club on Facebook

 Kingfish (375 Chartres St.)

 Located on the corner of Chartres and Conti streets, this popular restaurant and cocktail bar tips its hat to the Huey P. Long era.
 The menu is a locally sourced embodiment of traditional New Orleans cuisine with some modern twists.
-The standouts include the seared “Hook and Line” Gulf fish, boudin balls, and chicken and sausage gumbo.
+The standouts include the blackened “Hook and Line” Gulf fish, boudin balls, and duck and Andouille gumbo.
 Kingfish is also very serious about its cocktails, so it’s a great place to try both the classics like the Sazerac and the signature concoctions, especially during the very generous happy hour (referred to as “Governor Hours”).